DUNCAN SHAW / SCIENCE PHOTO LIBRARY DUNCAN SHAW / SCIENCE PHOTO LIBRARY

-Grey seal aggression.
-Female grey seals (Halichoerus grypus) fighting on a beach.
-Grey seals can be aggressive at times, especially during the breeding season.
+Grey seal aggression (Halichoerus grypus).
+Male (left) and female (right) fighting on a sandy beach.
+The grey seal can be aggressive at times especially during the breeding season.
 A male seal may fight for mating rights over the female and a female seal may fight to protect its territory and young.
-The female grey seal gives birth after a gestation period of just under a year.
-A pup is nursed for up to two months before becoming independent.
-The grey seal lives in large groups in coastal waters in the North Atlantic Ocean and feeds almost exclusively on fish.
-Photographed in Lincolnshire, UK, in November.
+The grey seal lives in large groups in coastal waters in the North Atlantic Ocean.
+It feeds almost exclusively on fish.
+Photographed in December, at the mouth of the Humber estuary, in Lincolnshire, UK.

 Model release not required.
 Property release not required.